top of page

 ABOUT

 Edson G. Cabalfin, Ph.D., is an educator, architect, designer, curator, and historian.
-He is the inaugural Associate Dean for Equity, Diversity, and Inclusion in the School of Architecture at Tulane University, where he is also concurrently serving as Director of the Social Innovation and Social Entrepreneurship Program and Professor of Practice of Design Thinking.
-Prior to Tulane, he was a tenured Associate Professor and Coordinator of the Interior Design Program in the School of Architecture and Interior Design at the University of Cincinnati, where he taught from 2009 to 2020.
+He is the inaugural Associate Dean for Faculty Affairs in the School of Architecture at Tulane University, where he is also concurrently serving as Director of the Social Innovation and Social Entrepreneurship Program and Associate Professor (Tenured).
+He previously served as the inaugural Associate Dean for Equity, Diversity, and Inclusion at Tulane School of Architecture.
 He was the Curator of the Philippine Pavilion at the 16th Venice Architecture Biennale 2018.

 _MG_3033-Modifica.jpg